How Ashley, Holly, and Paul thrive at our Lifeways supported living services

 By using person-centred approaches, the Support Team started to understand what was important to Ashley.

-For example, they knew he loved cars, and we challenged his energy into a meaningful activity and introduced him to Go Karting.
+For example, they knew he loved cars, and we channelled his energy into a meaningful activity and introduced him to Go Karting.
 He loved it.

 His Support Team tapped into his inquisitive nature, by offering him lots of new activities and opportunities.
 The team found that he loved golf and this became an integral part of his Positive Behaviour Support plan.